stuburger/yafl/README.md

 ## The **Repeat** Component

-The Repeat component is conceptually similar to the Section component except that can be used to create what other libraries call FieldArrays.
+The Repeat component is conceptually similar to the Section component except that it can be used to create what other libraries call "FieldArrays".
 A `<Repeat />` uses a function as children and comes with a few handy helper methods.
 Here's an example using TypeScript

 ```tsx